Learn how to export reports to Excel from QuickBooks Desktop.

 Get updated reports while working in Excel

 - In Microsoft Excel, go to the QuickBooks tab.
+Excel adds this automatically the first time you export a report.

 Enable Macro Settings in Excel